FK Prespa

-FK Prespa (ФК Преспа) is a football club based in Resen, Republic of North Macedonia.
-They are currently competing in the Macedonian Second League.
+FK Prespa (ФК Преспа; KF Prespa) is a football club based in Resen, Republic of North Macedonia.
+They are currently competing in the Macedonian Third League (Region 5).

 History

 The club was founded in 1919.

 The club's first match was played on 12 July of the same year, in red shirts.
 The opponent was a team Royal Yugoslav Army assembled from the military garrison that was in Resen.
 That game ended with a 2-0 victory for Prespa.

 On September 2019, an event was held to mark the centenary of the club.